 SkyVac gutter cleaning equipment

 Alternatively, take a look at the SkyVac gutter cleaning equipment.
-Perfect for cleaning gutters on a larger and more regular scale, SkyVac has created a wide range of gutter cleaning equipment for commercial and industrial use, providing high-reach revolutionary gutter cleaning systems, consisting of ultra-lightweight carbon fibre poles, vacuums, and a wide range of tools and accessories.
+SkyVac has developed a wide range of gutter cleaning equipment for commercial and industrial use, including ultra-lightweight carbon fibre poles, vacuums, and various tools and accessories.

 Gutter guards and gutter brushes

-It’s important to note that installing gutter guards and gutter brushes does not mean that cleaning gutters are not required – your gutters will still need inspecting, and the gutter grids and gutter guards will need clearing of leaves and debris periodically to ensure they are effective and do not create a complete barrier to water entering the gutter system too.
+It’s important to note that installing gutter guards and gutter brushes does not mean that cleaning gutters is not required.
+Your gutters will still need inspecting, and the gutter grids and gutter guards will need clearing of leaves and debris periodically to ensure they are effective and do not create a complete barrier to water entering the gutter system too.